AlessandroRuzza/nmpde-FisherKolmogorov/README.md

-# Numerical Methods for PDEs: Fisher-Kolmogorov Equation
+# Numerical Methods for PDEs: Fisher-Kolmogorov Equation for neurodegenerative diseases

 This project implements a numerical solver for the Fisher-Kolmogorov equation using the deal.II finite element library.
 The solver supports both sequential and parallel (MPI) execution.
 The `speedup-analysis` folder contains performance analysis tools.